Orthodox vs. Catholic vs. Protestant

 Protestant: Sermon as Word-Centered Worship

-Protestant worship emphasizes preaching and Scripture.89 The sermon is the climactic moment where God’s Word is proclaimed and applied to believers’ lives.90 Hymn singing is central; congregational voices raised in praise reflect democratic participation.91 Communion (when celebrated) is typically monthly or quarterly and often restricted to baptized members or those of a particular denomination.92 Architecture reflects this: the pulpit is often central, not the altar.
-Prayer is usually spontaneous or from a liturgy, not fixed.
-Contemporary evangelical services may include a band, projections, and a spoken-word sermon that lasts 30–40 minutes.93 The emphasis is on individual conversion (“accepting Jesus”) and sanctification, not cosmic liturgical participation.
+Protestant worship emphasizes preaching and Scripture.90 The sermon is the climactic moment where God’s Word is proclaimed and applied to believers’ lives.91 Hymn singing is central; congregational voices raised in praise reflect democratic participation.92 Communion (when celebrated) varies widely: some traditions restrict it to baptized members or those of a particular denomination, while many practice an “open table” welcoming any baptized Christian—and sometimes any sincere seeker—to receive.93 Architecture reflects this word-centered focus: the pulpit is often central, not the altar.
+Prayer is usually either spontaneous or drawn from fixed liturgical forms, depending on the tradition.
+Contemporary evangelical services may include a band, projections, and a spoken-word sermon that lasts 30–40 minutes.94 The emphasis is on individual conversion (“accepting Jesus”) and sanctification, not cosmic liturgical participation.

 Clergy: Celibacy, Marriage, and Ordination